sudheerj/vuejs-interview-questions/README.md

 209. ### How do you handle Pluralization?
      You can translate with pluralization by defining the locale that have a pipe | separator, and define plurals in pipe separator.
 Remember that template should use $tc() instead of $t().

-     First you need to difine the messages,
+     First you need to define the messages,
      ```javascript
      const messages = {
        en: {